WenPai-org/wenpai.org/wp-content/plugins/bbp-style-pack/readme.txt

 == Changelog ==

+= 6.1.3 =
+* Change to getting bbpress version in bbp-style-pack.php as old method is causing issues with translations following WP 6.7 release.
+* fix to error in unread functions 'Attempt to read property “ID” on null'
+* fix to forums and topic index icons in version 6.1.2

 = 6.1.2 =
 * The second of several technical releases which will help bring this plugin up to date with all the latest WordPress coding standards and PHP changes